We look at what steps you may be able to implement to minimise the impact of the COVID-19 outbreak on your business.

 We know there are various funds being made available and support being offered, but what you really need to know is what you and your business can actually access and how to do this.

 Recovery Loan Scheme

-With the final application dates for support under the Coronavirus Business Interruption and Bounce Back Loan Schemes being 31st March 2021, eligible UK businesses will welcome the announcement in the budget of a new Recovery Loan Scheme (RLS).
+With the old Coronavirus Business Interruption and Bounce Back Loan Schemes closing on 31st March 2021, eligible UK businesses welcomed the announcement in the budget of a new Recovery Loan Scheme (RLS).

 UK businesses of any size can apply for loans or overdrafts from £25,000 to a maximum of £10 million until the end of this year.
 Invoice and asset finance will also be made available to provide finance worth between £1,000 and £10 million.

 Finance under the new scheme will be backed by an 80% Government guarantee to encourage banks to continue to lend confidently.

 The scheme is open until 31st December 2021, subject to review.

 Coronavirus Job Retention Scheme

 The Coronavirus Job Retention Scheme allows all UK employers to access a financial subsidy worth 80% of their 'furloughed' workers’ wage costs up to a cap of £2,500 per worker per month.